NAMlab/deepCRE_reimplemented/readme.md

 With the genome, annotation, targets and validation genes prepared, the training process can be started.
 An example json configuration file for the training process is provided in `src/deepCRE/inputs/arabidopsis_training_demo.json`.
 The file contains the necessary parameters for the training process with no optional parameters.
-The file can be used to train a model on the arabidopsis genome.
+The file can be used to train a model on the Arabidopsis thaliana genome.
 The training process can be started using the following command:

 ```bash
 python src/deepCRE/train_models.py --input src/deepCRE/inputs/arabidopsis_training_demo.json